thadguidry/respec/data--cite.md

   * `<dfn data-cite="">`

 ### Example of usage with `dfn` element
-This example shows how to
+This example shows how to use `data-cite` with an `dfn` element to cite an external spec.

 ```HTML
 <!-- this automatically links to the WHATWG-DOM spec -->